top of page

 Map left: (1) cemetery Donderberg hill; (2) Cunerabergje; (3) supposed site cemetery Laarseberg; (4) fortress Heimenberg; (5) 5th-century Achterberg hoard; (6) medieval castle Horst; (7) early-medieval hoard Remmerden.
 Map right: fortress Heimenberg/ Grebbeberg, 2,000 BC.

-The gift of Folker encompassed estates, or parts thereof, located in the pagi ‘districts’ Felva (Veluwe), Batue (Betuwe), Flethitti (river Eem basin c.q. region ‘t Gooi), Kinhem (Kennemerland), Westrachi (Westergo), and Humerki (Humsterland).
+The gift of Folker encompassed estates, or parts thereof, located in the pagi ‘territories’ Felva (Veluwe), Batue (Betuwe), Flethitti (River Eem basin c.q. region ‘t Gooi), Kinhem (Kennemerland), Westrachi (Westergo), and Humerki (Humsterland).
 Pagi Kinhem, Westrachi and Humerki were part of greater Frisia.
 Folker’s properties were thus scattered over modern provinces Utrecht, Noord Holland, Friesland and Groningen.
-Pagi Felva and Flethitti were part of the wider region Hamaland, which belonged to count Wichman.
+Pagi Felva and Flethitti were part of the wider region Hamaland, which belonged to Count Wichman.
 In pago Hamulande in comitatu Wigmanni, as the charter states.

 Above all, Folker’s charters of 855 reveal to us that the region of the town of Rhenen was an important power base for local big men, in this case the centre of Folker’s possessions.
 After Heidinga (1990): the royal estates of Rhenen area were probably very old fiscal property which passed from one hand to the other with changes of power without losing its status as such.
 More specifically, the true centre was villa Hlara.
 Small settlement Laar hasn’t survived the ravages of time, alas, but toponyms Laareind ‘Laar end’ and Laarseberg ‘Laar hill’ still refer to it.
 At former Laar, Folker possessed two mansi dominicales.
 But also at nearby Hnodi (Nude), Rimbrathi (Remmerden) and Hreni (Rhenen), Folker had estates and land.